 We obtain hourly load data for the Tucson service area from a Federal Energy Regulatory Commission Form 714 filing by TEP.
-Summary statistics on load data are provided in Figure 3.
+Summary statistics on load data are provided in Figure C.1.
 March was the month with the lowest load and August with the highest.
+Tucson load typically peaks during the summer due to high air conditioning use (average August temperature is 88 degrees Fahrenheit).
 Electricity load in the Tucson area has grown by roughly one percent per year.

 We draw our data on generation units serving Tucson in 2011 from several sources.
 The Energy Information Administration (EIA) maintains a database on all existing generation units in the U.S. This database includes information about capacity, fuel source, and location.
-We take from this database the generators owned by TEP, as reported in UniSource [2012].29 We also use EIA information on the average retail electricity price and capacity investment cost for new generation units.
+We take from this database the generators owned by TEP, as reported in UniSource [2012].